alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 You can get a wider range of perspectives on the theme, and a more diverse set of people writing the catalogue entries.
 Voices that are underrepresented in one archive might be better represented in another.

-This means people can choose where to donate their material -- based on where they think it will be best looked after, catalogued with the most sensitivity, the history understood, and so on.
+This means people can choose where to donate their material -- based on where they think it will be best looked after, catalogued with the most sensitivity, the history most understood, and so on.

 For example, if you have something about Black men in London during the AIDS crisis, I can think of at least three different archives that might be interested.
 Do you want it to form part of [the history of LGBTQ+ people in London](https://www.bishopsgate.org.uk/archives)?